A universal variational framework for parabolic equations and systems: Second order problems on full space

 Let us give an example in the case $(\tilde r_{1},\tilde q_{1})=(\infty,n/2)$, when $n\ge 3$.
 Consider parabolic Schr\"odinger operators with $c$ a complex-valued measurable and bounded function.
 One cannot use the assumption $\mathbf{(D_{\varepsilon})}$ here.
 But the classical Hardy inequality

 which follows from Hardy's one dimensional inequality \cite[Appendix~A]{St} using polar coordinates, allows one to apply Theorem~\ref{th:lb} when $\operatorname{ess\,inf} \Re c> -(\frac {n-2}{2})^2 \eqqcolon c_{n}$.
-Thus, $\cH$ is invertible and causal (for causality, equality with $c_{n}$ can be taken).
-One can therefore solve the Cauchy problem as above and obtain $\L^2$ off-diagonal Gaussian decay of its Green operator.
-In \cite{BG}, the slightly different but related question of the existence of a distributional non-negative solution to the Cauchy problem for $\partial_{t}-\Delta+ c|x|^{-2}$ with non-negative initial $\L^1$ or measure data and $c$ a constant with $c\in [c_{n}, 0]$ is considered.
+Thus, $\cH$ is invertible and causal (for causality, $\Re c \ge c_{n}$ works).
+One can therefore solve the Cauchy problem as above and obtain $\L^2$ off-diagonal Gaussian decay of its fundamental solution operator.
+In \cite{BG}, the slightly different but related question of existence of a distributional non-negative solution to the Cauchy problem for $\partial_{t}-\Delta+ c|x|^{-2}$ with non-negative initial $\L^1$ or measure data and $c$ a constant with $c\in [c_{n}, 0]$ is considered.